-- Prepare all the vegetables by mincing the onion, garlic, and Thai chili and slicing the mushrooms and carrot.
+- Prepare for braising – Prepare all the vegetables by mincing the onion and garlic, and slicing the daikon and carrot.
 Cut the excess fat off the chicken thigh, cut into bite sized pieces, and season with salt and pepper.

-- Put the instant pot on sauté mode and add in minced garlic, thai chili and onion.
+- Sauté aromatics and chicken – Put the instant pot on sauté mode and add in minced garlic and onion along with the gochugaru.
+Toasting gochugaru will give it a great flavor.
+Refer to this guide on toasting spices for more info.
 Add in the chicken pieces and brown on each side, about 1 minute each side.

-- Turn off sauté mode and add in the mushrooms and carrots.
+- Turn on high pressure – Turn off sauté mode and add in the daikon and carrots.
 Pour in the sauce and about ¾ to 1 cup of water.
 Close the instant pot and set to high pressure for 8 minutes.